 childhood, and which may often be responsible for their imprisonment

 Ms Kilroy, who experienced the Queensland system first-hand

-consequent mental illness were likely to face extended periods of
+mental illness were likely to face extended periods of isolation in

-isolation in solitary detention units where they were forcefully
+solitary detention units where they were forcefully restrained and

 'Many of the practices used against women generally

 echo those we expressed such horror about inside the Abu Graib prison

 'I do not wish in any way to diminish the extent of